rsnpj/notes-site/readme.md

 ```

  `\n`, gets fixed inside the component, but requires a space after the `\n` so that it doesn't also match things like `\not`.
 Not the most elegant solution I admit, I'll probably come up with a better way in the future.

+ ## Performance issues in Firefox with uBlock Origin

+ By default uBlock Origin disables link prefetching, which is one of the methods that the websites uses to increase performance.
+If you notice the site being slow when you are using Firefox with uBlock Origin, you can change this in the uBlock Origin settings on the **settings** tab under **privacy** uncheck **disable link prefetching**.